AUSTRALIAN SPACEGUARD SURVEY

 That brings us to Australia!
 Rob McNaught runs the only professional

 search effort in the southern hemisphere.
-His work is funded mostly
+His work is funded mostly by

 NASA - there is still no Australian government funding.
 McNaught is